rosscm/fedup/README.md

 ## Quick run

-### Input data
+### Data input

 Load example test genes, background genes, and pathways

-> To note, the test genes comprise solely of the **olfactory
+> To note, the test genes comprise solely of the **olfactory signaling**
-> signalling** pathway.
-As such, we would expect to see strong
+> pathway.
+As such, we would expect to see strong *enrichment* for
-> *enrichment* for olfactory-associated pathways and *depletion* for
+> olfactory-associated pathways and *depletion* for pathways not
-> pathways not associated with olfactory signalling.
+> associated with olfactory signaling.

 ``` r
 data(testGene)